Akollek/LaTeX-Alpha/README.md

 ========

-AlphaTeX is a LaTeX package allowing for calculation and plot generation inside LaTeX documents.
+AlphaTeX is a LaTeX package which uses the Wolfram API to facilitate calculation and plot generation inside LaTeX documents.

 # Commands